 There are many different options for combined undergraduate study in art+technology at Carnegie Mellon University (CMU).
-This blog post contains a quick list, accurate, to the best of my knowledge, as of spring 2014.
+This blog post contains a quick list, accurate, to the best of my knowledge, as of spring 2016.
 I advise many of the students working in these ways, and I have known and advised students working in all of the ways listed below.
-(For reference: A “concentration” is four courses; a “minor” is six courses.
-A standard bachelor’s degree at CMU is about 360 units.)
+Feel free to contact me with questions.
+This article was last updated 1 February, 2016.

 • It is also possible to pursue a University Student-Defined major (SDF) at CMU.
 This is a great degree for square-pegs-in-round-holes, and other students who want to achieve something that is currently unachievable with any of the above structures.
 Students interested in the SDF should contact Dr. Amy Burkert, Vice Provost of Education.